gear-foundation/academy/docs/02-basic/02-program-basics/program-structure.md

 There are a lot of imported functions that can be used by the Gear smart contract.
 They are called API functions.
 These functions are provided by the runtime that executes the Gear smart contract.
 The most convenient way to use these functions is to use the Gear standard library called [`gstd`](https://docs.gear.rs/gstd/).
 It is a set of high-level functions that are implemented on top of the low-level API functions.

-We will explore part of these functions in the next chapters.
+Some of these functions will be discussed in the following chapters.
 For now, let's look at the most important API functions.

 - `msg::load_bytes()` — loads the payload of the message as a byte vector;
 - `msg::send_bytes()` — sends a message to a program or user;